Embird Embroidery Software

 Column Ellipse - first node

-Click on the work area to place the first node of the object.
-The first node is marked by a hairline cross.
+Click in the work area to place the first node.
+The first node is identified by a hairline crosshair.

 Column Ellipse -

-Click on another place to create a base of the column object.
-Note that focused node is displayed with thick border.
-The base is displayed as a dashed line.
-Both edges will start in this base and end in another base at the opposite end of the column.
-Basis are always straight lines and they define angle of stitches at beginning and end of the column.
-Angle of stitches in between is interpolated from these two basis.
+Click a different location to establish the base of the column object.
+Note that the focused node is highlighted.
+The base is shown as a dashed line.
+Both edges of the column will start at this base and terminate at a second base at the opposite end.
+Bases are always straight lines and define the stitch angle at the beginning and end of the column; angles in between are interpolated.

 Column Ellipse - icon of ellipse shape